Foreshore and Seabed Act 2004

-The Foreshore and Seabed Act 2004 was an Act of Parliament in New Zealand which overruled the 2003 decision of the Court of Appeal in Ngati Apa v Attorney-General.
+The Foreshore and Seabed Act 2004 was an Act of Parliament in New Zealand that overruled the 2003 decision of the Court of Appeal in Ngati Apa v Attorney-General.
 Its passage arose out of, and further fueled, the New Zealand foreshore and seabed controversy.
-The act was repealed and replaced by the Marine and Coastal Area (Takutai Moana) Act in 2011.
+It was repealed and replaced by the Marine and Coastal Area (Takutai Moana) Act in 2011.